Posted on May 17, 2018 at 5:11 pmB-

 |Date Released to DVD:||August 27, 2018|

 Hey, people behind “Sex and the City,” you might want to call your lawyers.
 Maybe those of you behind “The Golden Girls,” too.
-“Book Club,” starring four Oscar winners from the 1970’s, is pretty much an AARP version of SATC, with four women who endlessly confide everything in each other, mostly about sex and some about romance.
+“Book Club,” starring three Oscar winners and an Emmy winner from the last century, is pretty much an AARP version of SATC, with four women who endlessly confide everything in each other, mostly about sex and some about romance.
 How does a movie with these magnificent, strong, smart stars fail the Bechdel test?

 In this mix, Jane Fonda plays Samantha, I mean Vivian, the luxury hotel owner who has a lot of sex but only with men she doesn’t care about.
 “I can’t sleep with people I like,” she says referring to the literal act of slumber.
 “I gave that up in the 90’s.”
 Mary Steenburgen plays Charlotte, I mean Carol, happily married to a man she loves (Craig T. Nelson), but not happy about their humdrum sex life.
 Candice Bergen is Miranda, I mean Sharon, a judge who is long-divorced and resolutely single, living only with a cat called Ginsburg.
 And Diane Keaton plays a character named Diane who is somewhere between Carrie and “Golden Girls'” Rose, a sweet-natured recent widow with two devoted and over-solicitous daughters (Alicia Silverstone and Katie Aselton), who want her to leave her home and move in with them in Arizona.